rojanjose/max-slm/content/MaximoManage/Manage-Work-With-WOs.md

 ## Closing Remarks

-This exercise has shown how an Inspector, Operations Manager and Technician can all work together to identify an issue and drive it to resolution using the service request and work order application in Maximo Manage.
+This exercise has shown how an Inspector, Operations Manager and Technician can all work together to identify an issue and drive it to resolution using the service request and work order applications in Maximo Manage.